MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 > ![Use the Surface Hub provisioning wizard](images/sh-prov-start.png)

 1. Open Windows Configuration Designer and select **Provision Surface Hub devices**.
-2. Name your project and click **Next**.
+2. Name your project and select **Next**.

 ### Add certificates

 > [!div class="mx-imgBorder"]
 > ![add a certificate](images/sh-prov-cert.png)

 To provision the device with a certificate, select **Add a certificate**.
 Enter a name for the certificate, and then browse to select the certificate to be used.
+For advanced provisioning options, refer to the section below [Add a certificate to your package](#add-a-certificate-to-your-package).

 ### Configure proxy settings

 > [!div class="mx-imgBorder"]
 > ![configure proxy settings](images/sh-prov-proxy.png)

 1. Toggle **Yes** or **No** for proxy settings.
-By default Surface Hub automatically detects proxy settings.
+By default, Surface Hub automatically detects proxy settings.
 However, if your infrastructure previously required using a proxy server and has changed to not require a proxy server, you can use a provisioning package to revert your Surface Hub devices to the default settings by selecting **Yes** and **Automatically detect settings**.
-2. If you toggle **Yes**,  you can select to automatically detect proxy settings or manually configure the settings by:
+2. If you toggle **Yes**, you can select to automatically detect proxy settings or manually configure the settings by entering one of the following:

- - Entering a URL to a setup script.
+ - A URL to a setup script.
- - Entering a static proxy server address and port information.
+ - A static proxy server address and port information.

-3. If you intend to use a setup script or proxy server, turn off **Automatically detect settings** .
+3. If you intend to use a setup script or proxy server, turn off **Automatically detect settings**.
 You can use a setup script *or* a proxy server, not both.
 4. Enter exceptions (addresses that Surface Hub should connect to directly without using the proxy server).
 Example: *.office365.com
 5. Identify whether to use the proxy server for local addresses.